 Snoring is often associated with sleep disturbances.
 Not all snorers have Obstructive Sleep Apnea (OSA).
 If you want to know if you have Sleep Apnea, just ask a sleep specialist for help.

-Snoring and sleep apnea (also spelt apnoea) are linked at an alarming rate – three in 10 men and nearly two in 10 women who are habitual snorers suffer from some degree of obstructive sleep apnea.
+Snoring and sleep apnea (also spelled apnoea) are linked at an alarming rate – three in 10 men and nearly two in 10 women who are habitual snorers suffer from some degree of obstructive sleep apnea.

 Sleep apnea prevents you from getting the healthy sleep you need to lead a refreshed, energetic life.
 So don't ignore your snoring, no matter what the cause, pay attention.